 One-page Progress Reports are due from all first year students at the end of the Spring Semester.
-Email these to Anthony Stepter on or before the Friday of the week before the end of the semester.
 The reports should include:

-- Completed and current courses; - Progress toward the fulfillment of requirements (including coursework, internships, and more); - Advancement toward the thesis or project, as appropriate; - The name of your faculty advisor if you are working closely with someone other than the advisor you were assigned when you entered the program; - The names and titles of other advisors you are working with; - Your achievements in the past academic year (e.g., grants and awards, papers and projects presented, boards served on, exhibitions and programs developed, positions related to museums and exhibitions that you hold, etc.); - Any other information that you would like to share with the MUSE Program.
+- · Completed and current courses; - Progress toward the fulfillment of requirements (including coursework, internships, and more); - Advancement toward the thesis or project, as appropriate; - The name of your faculty advisor if you are working closely with someone other than the advisor you were assigned when you entered the program; - The names and titles of other advisors you are working with; - Your achievements in the past academic year (e.g., grants and awards, papers and projects presented, boards served on, exhibitions and programs developed, positions related to museums and exhibitions that you hold, etc.); - Any other information that you would like to share with the MUSE Program.